Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 Have you ever known a child that doesn’t love water, rocks, sticks, and mud?
 Kids can play for hours using these 4 unique “toys” found in nature’s playground.

 Check out your extended neighborhood and find a place where you can take your grandkids to experience nature toys.
-Where we live—it’s the canyons—30 minutes away.

 - Gross and fine motor development as they dig, scoop, sift, funnel and pour